pegasus-isi/pegasus/doc/sphinx/manpages/pegasus-exitcode.rst

 other checks.
 For GRAM jobs, the value of ``$RETURN`` will always be 0 regardless of whether the job failed or not.

+Below is a matrix of how the HTCondor exitcode are reconciled with an exitcode found in the kickstart records

+kick-ec | -r | Reason
+0       | 0  | No error
+1       | 0  | Task failed
+0       | 1  | HTCondor failed it
+1       | 1  | Task failed

+For jobs launched without kickstart (--no-invocations flag) pegasus-exitcode does not fail a job, if there is empty stdout

 In addition to checking the success/failure of a job, **pegasus-exitcode** also renames the STDOUT and STDERR files of the job so that if the job is retried, the STDOUT and STDERR of the previous run